round() function in Python

 Error and Exceptions

-TypeError : This error is raised in the case when there is anything other then numbers in the parameters.
+TypeError : This error is raised in the case when there is anything other than numbers in the parameters.

 Runtime Errors: Traceback (most recent call last): File "/home/ccdcfc451ab046030492e0e758d42461.py", line 1, in print(round("a", 2)) TypeError: type str doesn't define __round__ method

-Note: In python if we round of numbers to floor or ceil without giving the second parameter , it will return 15.0 for example and in Python 3 it returns 15 , so to avoid this we can use (int) type conversion in python.
+Note: In python, if we round off numbers to floor or ceil without giving the second parameter, it will return 15.0 for example and in Python 3 it returns 15, so to avoid this we can use (int) type conversion in python.
+It is also important to note that the round ()function show unusual behavior when it comes to finding the mean of two numbers.